ms-iot/ros_msft_mrtk/README.md

   * Open the Unity Hub
   * Select add a project
   * Open the SampleProject from this repository.
+  * Ensure that your Unity project is using the `.NET 4.x` Api Compatibility Level (Edit > Project Settings > Player > Other Settings > Api Compatibility Level)
   * ### For manipulating ROS1 robots within Unity:
     * Open the asset store and navigate to the free 'ros#' package
     * Download the 'ros#' package